Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 Guide

-High-level class to interface with the Neo4j graph database from Python.
+Classes to interface with the Neo4j graph database (or, potentially, other Cypher-based graph databases) from Python.

 This core library allows the execution of arbitrary Cypher (query language) commands,